I visited a Facebook group designed for court reporters and a scenario came up involving communication in court reporting that went like this:

 The overriding factor in the example is that it was a Thursday deposition, Friday delivery, for a Monday trial date, a highly compressed deadline even for the best legal teams.

-We can learn about communication from this example, including the importance of asking the right questions at the appropriate time.
+We can learn about communication in court reporting from this example, including the importance of asking the right questions at the appropriate time.

 Don’t assume your court reporting agency has asked the same questions of the client that you would ask.
 Instead, follow up with them to clarify and then ask the attorney for their preferences.
 That way everyone is on the same page when it comes to what, to whom, and how transcripts are delivered.